Emergency Medical Technology

 All information sessions will be held in the Allied Health Building N-17.2010

-All EMT students registered for courses (new and returning) MUST attend one of the sessions below:
+All EMT students registered for courses (new and returning) MUST attend the session below:

 ALLIED HEALTH BLDG.
 N-17.1079